 "PE" or "SE" in the track category name refers to paired-end or single-end sequencing.

 RNAseq Combined Density tracks provide heatmaps representing gene expression levels in log scale for all RNA-seq experiments of a particular BioProject.
 Mousing over the legend on the left side of the browser, appearing as a green vertical bar, shows the tissue and accession of an individual experiment.

 BAM dense tracks are useful for checking the suitability of a RNA-seq experiment for solving a particular gene prediction problem prior to zooming in with a more computationally intensive draggable BAM track.
 Right clicking an individual read alignment reveals additional information such as the read sequence and quality, alignment score, and details about matches, mismatches and indels in CIGAR format.

-BAM draggable tracks are very computationally intensive, and require a sufficient zoomed-in level to avoid an error message, but provide a particularly useful feature when inspecting splice sites.
-After clicking an exon in a gene prediction track, red lines will appear at matching boundaries among all the read alignments in the BAM track.
-If red lines do not appear in the draggable BAM track, one would suspect a predicted splice site is incorrect.
+BAM draggable tracks are very computationally intensive, and require a sufficient zoomed-in level to avoid an error message.
 The name “draggable” refers to an Apollo feature, in that you can drag a single read alignment to the Editing Area to initiate an annotation.
 Right clicking an individual read alignment reveals additional information such as the read sequence and quality, alignment score, and details about matches, mismatches and indels in CIGAR format.

 RNAseq junctions (arcs) tracks collapse junctions from individual reads for viewing when zoomed out to see entire genes or regions between genes.
 Arc thickness is related to the number of reads supporting the splice junction.